CBer-SuXuan/PersonalPortfolio/README.md

 ### Large plugins:

-- **QuestsPlugin**: This plugin is for quests in server and it is highly customizable.
+- **QuestsPlugin**: This plugin is for quests in server and it is **highly customizable**.
 You can customize different quests with its name, actions, rewards and so on.
 And the menu of categories and quests can also be customized!
-You can change button name, icon**(support HeadDatabase plugin!)**, lore, glowing in config.yml.
+You can change button name, icon(support HeadDatabase plugin), lore, glowing in config.yml.
-- **VillagerShop**: Still making.
-Stuff can make a shop easily and create trades of this shop by menu.
-Will extend more details in the future.
+- **VillagerShop**: Stuff can **make a villager shop** easily and create trades of this shop by menu.
+- **Wardrobe**: A **whole system of wardrobe**.
+Player can put their armor in the wardrobe and click button in wardrobe menu to put on armor.
+Also support use command to put on armor quickly.
+The plugin will store armor's data completely so don't afraid of losing some important data.

+### Plugin not suitable for showing:

+- **Cosmetics**: Player can use money buy trims and patterns.
+Trims for armor and patterns for shield.
+Have a interactive menu for trim putting and a pattern overlay menu that can be withdrawn.

 ## Other I want to say